arnavzek/dress/readme.md

 ```
 //example
-extradress.pc_body = " b:#999"
+dress.pc_body = "b:#999"
 ```

 # Motivations

-* Add external style to shadow dom element while keeping its shadow dom styles
+* Adding external style to shadow dom element while keeping its shadow dom styles by using wear() function
-* Less CSS, best CSS, cause it's easy to manage
+* Less CSS is easy to manage
-* kKeep media query of element at the same place, like SASS.
+* Keeps media query of element at the same place, like SASS.
 In standard css you are required to separte them by 100s of lines
+* Because this is a CSS in JS library you can all the logics without a preprocessor like SASS
-* Mobile first css library cause make simple thigs complicated is easier than making complicated things simple
+* Mobile first in no brainer, cause make simple thigs complicated is easier than making complicated things simple
-* Easy inline media query
+* Easy inline media query just call wear() it can reference call name as well as css property. classes can be used as property itself
 * Designed with best practices in mind, thats why, default css selector is classes
-* dress.js is compatible will all component library because of the way it works
+* Dress.js is compatible will all component library because of the way it works

 # FAQ

 <h3>What if dom is updated? can dress.js handle that?</h3>
-dress.JS listens for dom changes and parses dress style for only that element.
-No unnecessary processing is done
+Yes, Dress.js adds css rule to stylesheet as soon as it is declared